 All the food is served “family style”.
 What this means is that it is brought to the table on platters.
 If you want more your servers are always happy to bring out more.

-The cost was $41 for adults and $24 for children aged 3 to 9.
+The cost is $42 for adults and $27 for children aged 3 to 9.

 Akershus Royal Banquet Hall

-The Akershus Royal Banquet Hall hosted the very popular Princess Storybook Dining.
+The Akershus Royal Banquet Hall hosts the very popular Princess Storybook Dining.

-This restaurant was one of the very best ways of meeting the Disney Princesses.
+This restaurant is one of the very best ways of meeting the Disney Princesses.

 Even though Akershus is located in the Norway Pavilion, do not expect to see Anna and Elsa in the restaurant.
 They aren’t there.

-Some of the meal is brought to the table and there was also a Norwegian Smorgasbord buffet table.
+Some of the meal is brought to the table:

-The Disney Princess Storybook Breakfast was priced at $53 for adults and $34 for children aged 3 to 9.
+The Disney Princess Storybook Breakfast is priced at $53 for adults and $34 for children aged 3 to 9.

-This is definitely a place to bring the young ones when it reopens.
+This is definitely a place to bring the young ones.
 The interaction with the Princesses is really one of the best in Disney World.

 Quick Service Dining in Epcot